-Act-On Contacts gives you a single, consolidated list of all your contacts with consistent data columns, improved CRM sync options, more insights into contact data, and an improved user experience overall with organizational tools such as subfolders, tags, and drag & drop segments.
+Act-On Contacts gives you a single, consolidated list of all your contacts with consistent data columns, improved CRM sync options, more insights into contact data, and an improved user experience overall with organizational tools such as subfolders, tags, and drag-and-drop segments.

 Essentials to Get Started

 - Sync with Microsoft Dynamics CRM

 - Sync contact data with FTP

 - Using extended lists to join related data to contacts

 If you see All Contacts in your Act-On Navigation, you’re ready to set up your All Contacts list:

 Get started with Act-On Contacts with the 3 steps: